Police say ‘key witness’ in Nicola Bulley disappearance has come forward – live

 Read more:

-Nicola Bulley's friend questions police ‘hypothesis’

-Family and friends of Nicola Bulley have questioned a police update suggesting the mother-of-two fell into the river.

-“When we are talking about a life we can’t base it on a hypothesis - surely we need this factual evidence,” friend Emma White told Sky News.
+Paul Ansell said he’d ‘never lose hope’ a week on from her disappearance

+Nicola Bulley’s friend says missing mother is ‘kindest soul’

+A friend of Nicola Bulley has read a letter written by her daughter to the missing mother-of-two’s family.

+The mortgage adviser, disappeared last Friday morning, 27 January, as she walked her dog near the River Wyre in St Michael’s on Wyre.

 Watch:

-Aerial footage shows where Nicola Bulley is feared to have fallen in river

-Aerial footage shows the location where police fear Nicola Bulley could have fallen into the River Wyre.
+A friend of the 45-year-old shared what she has seen of Paul’s experience of “perpetual hell” during an interview with Sky News.

+“He is desperate to have Niki home, he just wants to know she’s safe and wants her home with the family,” Heather Gibbons said.

-The mother-of-two disappeared last Friday, 27 January, after she went for a walk along a river path at St Michaels on Wyre.
+Ms Bulley has been missing since last Friday, 27 January, when she took her dog for a walk on a path along the River Wyre at St Michaels on Wyre.

 Watch: